adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | O God, who madest first the world that we
 | Might happy live, and praise its pleasantness
 | In such wise as the angels never could,
-| Wherefore are hearts, fashioned so wondrously.
+| Wherefore are hearts, fashioned so wondrously,
 | All spoiled and changed by human bitterness
 | Into the likenesses of stone and wood?